Brain Rot: What the Science Actually Says About Your Shrinking Attention

 Over time, your dopamine receptors recalibrate.
 They need more stimulation to achieve the same level of engagement.
 A 30-minute article or a 2-hour deep work session can't compete with the dopamine density of a TikTok feed.
 So your brain resists it.
 Not because you're lazy, but because your reward circuitry has been retrained to expect constant input.

 A 2025 study indexed on PubMed Central found that social media engages brain reward pathways similar to those seen in addictive behavior, with extended neural activity patterns that interfere with emotional regulation and attention.
-Your cognition is still a brain rot product of these reward loops.
+Those reward loops can start to shape how hard it feels to stay with anything slower or more demanding.

 Why "Just Put Your Phone Down" Doesn't Work